taehyounpark/queryosity/README.md

 ```
 Note that the following inefficiencies will occur:
 - The function arguments require that all input column values be evaluated first.
-- An instance of `Lep` must be constructed and teared down for each entry that it is used for.
+- An instance of `Lep` is constructed and destructed for each entry that it is used for.

-Representations possess neither of these shortcomings.
+Representations resolve both of these shortcomings.
 ## 2. Applying selections
 ### 2.1 Cut versus weight
-Filtering entries in a dataset is done through applying a `selection`, for each of which a decision based on column values is associated:
+Filtering entries in a dataset is done through applying a `selection` associated with a decision based on column values:
-- If the decision is a boolean, it is a `cut` that ignores or considers the entry all-together.
+- If the decision is a boolean, it is a `cut` that determines whether to ignore the entry all-together.
 - If the decision is a float-point value, it is a `weight` that assigns a statistical significance to the entry.

-The simplest way to define a selection is to provide the column that corresponds to the selection value, such as the following:
+The selection can be applied by providing the column that corresponds to the decision value:
 ```cpp
 using cut = ana::selection::cut;
 using weight = ana::selection::weight;